Group Replication uses the asynchronous replication protocol to

 Create a MySQL user with the

-user manually on each member, for example if you want to avoid
+each member, for example if you want to avoid the changes being

-the changes being propagated to other server instances.
-If you
+propagated to other server instances.
+If you do decide to

-do decide to disable binary logging, ensure you renable it once
+disable binary logging, ensure you renable it once you have

 In the following example the user